-Previously observed longitudinal and traverse cracks have been removed since the 2021 highway overlay.
-Only hairline cracks were observed during the 2022 inspection.
-As observed in previous inspections, distortion of the pavement surface is not as significant as Site 9.
-Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, and height differential as well as vertical pavement distortion.
+Previously observed longitudinal and traverse cracks that were paved over in 2021 were observed again in 2024 Previously observed pavement distortions are showing up but are not as significant as Site 9.
+Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, depth, height differential across the cracks as well as vertical pavement distortion.